boba2323/fts-full/Readme.md

      POSTGRES_PASSWORD: 'xxxx'
 9. The above is your docker compose and how it will download the docker images
 10.	sudo docker compose up –d

+## More notes
+in index.html, keep
+<meta
+      http-equiv="Content-Security-Policy"
+      content="upgrade-insecure-requests" />

+to force django to generate https scheme